Skip to content

 Do not start with RAG

-Agent Knowledge does not reject RAG, but a vector database should not be the first step.
+Agent Knowledge does not reject RAG.
+A vector database SHOULD NOT be the first step.

 For small packs, start with: